 The Database Discovery feature in SolarWinds Database Performance Analyzer (DPA) 2026.1 closes that gap.

-This is not a generic port scanner bolted onto a dashboard.
-It is a database-focused discovery engine, built around network scanning that feeds directly into registration in DPA database monitoring.
+This isn’t a generic port scanner bolted onto a dashboard.
+It’s a database-focused discovery engine, built around network scanning that feeds directly into DPA registration.
 You discover a database instance and act on that finding in the same workflow, helping reduce mean time to detect (MTTD) and mean time to resolve (MTTR) database performance issues.

 DPA stores database discovery scan results in the DPA repository, so every DPA admin sees the same list of discovered database targets and can act on them.
-Nothing is written outside your environment, and nothing leaves your network perimeter.
+Nothing’s written outside your environment, and nothing leaves your network perimeter.

 What makes this different from running a standalone network scanner is context.
-A raw scan can tell you a port is open.
+A raw scan can tell you a port’s open.

 • Parses the network scan results